a1akashchauhan/Blog-Recommendation-for-Pedia-Geek/README.md

 # Blog-Recommendation-for-Pedia-Geek
 Live at https://www.pediageek.com/
+*Complete Code is not open Under Company Regulations this is sample/ initial code.

 Initial Code blog recommendation system used for PediaGeek.com using NumPy, Pandas, PyMongo, BeautifulSoup, Natural Language ToolKit Porter Stemmer etc.